-2013 has been a landmark year for Voodoo Six.
+2013 was a landmark year for Voodoo Six.

-Not only have they released a new album ‘Songs To Invade Countries To’, critical consensus being that they’ve raised themselves to another level with this release, but they’ve been main support on arguably the tour of the year, the legendary Iron Maiden’s ‘Maiden England’ European jaunt.
+Not only did they released a new album ‘Songs To Invade Countries To’, critical consensus being that they’ve raised themselves to another level with this release, but they’ve been main support on arguably the tour of the year, the legendary Iron Maiden’s ‘Maiden England’ European jaunt.

 28 shows in 18 countries in arenas, stadiums and festivals, playing to an estimated 300,000 people, including ending the tour at a sold out O2 Arena in their hometown of London.

 The new album ‘STICT’ was released through Spinefarm/Universal and is the follow up to their 2010 album ‘Fluke?’, which was released through Classic Rock magazine’s Powerage Records and mixed by uber studio engineer Mike Fraser (AC/DC, Aerosmith, Metallica, Jimmy Page), boasting the talent of brand new vocalist and front man Luke Purdie.

 ‘Songs To Invade Countries To’ consists of 11 tracks mixed by Tony Newton & Pedro Ferreira (The Darkness, Enter Shikari, Therapy?) and mastered by Ade Emsley (Iron Maiden, Steve Harris).